ChaorongC/MESA/README.md

   >Controls the pseudo random number generation for shuffling the data.

 __min_feature : int, default=10
-  >The minimal feature size SBS should consider
+  >The minimal feature size SBS should consider.

 __n_jobs__ : int, default=-1
   >Number of jobs to run in parallel.
 When evaluating a new feature to add or remove, the cross-validation procedure is parallel over the folds.
 None means 1 unless in a joblib.parallel_backend context. -1 means using all processors.